albertattard/java-boot-camp/docs/13-testing/01-junit-5.md

   @ParameterizedTest( name = "The value {0} should be converted to {1}" )
   @CsvSource( { "(10), -10" } )
-  public void shouldConvertInput( int actual, int expected ) {
+  void shouldConvertInput( int actual, int expected ) {
    assertEquals( actual, expected );
   }
 }